SemanticMediaWiki/SemanticMediaWiki/docs/architecture/datamodel.datatype.md

 Users can pick many datatypes for their data.
 Yet they do not specify the type for each value they write, but assign one global type to a property.
-This is slightly different from SMW's internal architecture, where dataypes influence a value's identity, whereas all properties are represented by values of a single type `PropertyValue`.
+This is slightly different from SMW's internal architecture, where datatypes influence a value's identity, whereas all properties are represented by values of a single type `PropertyValue`.
 This is not a problem, it simply says that the type information that users provide for each property is interpreted as "management information" that SMW uses to interpret user inputs.
 The [data model][datamodel] is still as described above, with types being part of the values (which is where they are mainly needed).

 Again, the typing approach in the user interface does not affect the data model but helps SMW to make sense of user input.
 One could equivalently dispense with the property-related types and require users to write the type for each input value instead.
 This would simply be cumbersome and would prevent some implementation optimizations that are now possible since we can assume that properties have values of only one type that we know.